Medically Reviewed by: Lesley Bland BA (Hons), BSc (Hons) Midwifery Studies

-Finding the best dummy for your baby isn't an easy task, and if you are breastfeeding your baby, you'll want it to be a suitable dummy for breastfed babies.
+Finding the best dummy for your baby isn't an easy task, and if you are breastfeeding your baby, you'll want it to be a suitable dummy for your breastfed baby.
 While every baby finds comfort in different ways, suckling is a basic instinct for all newborn babies, both for feeding and comfort.
-That's why dummies provide a level of comfort for your baby.
+That's why pacifiers provide a level of comfort for your baby.

-To help you work out what is best for you and your baby, we've summed up the best dummies for breastfed babies on the market so that you can start shopping straight away, along with expert guidance and advice from Dr Tim Bradstock-Smith, Cosmetic Dentist and Owner of The London Smile Clinic and MAM's in-house Midwife, Angie.
+To help you work out what is the best pacifier for your breastfed newborn, we've summed up the best dummies for breastfed babies on the market so that you can start shopping straight away, along with expert guidance and advice from Dr Tim Bradstock-Smith (BACD, AACD) Cosmetic Dentist and Owner of The London Smile Clinic and MAM's in-house Midwife Angie, MSc BSc.
 Note that there are some on this list that are compatible with dummy clips, whilst others are multipacks, so you'll always have one spare.

 The MAM Comfort All-Silicone Soothers was developed in collaboration with leading paediatricians, nurses and speech therapists to ensure they’re helping your baby as much as possible.
 This dummy is extremely lightweight and features an extra-small teat which helps to support natural sucking behaviour and promote healthy oral development; one mum tester commented: "Cannot recommend these dummies enough!
 My baby girl only has a small mouth and found all other sizes and shapes uncomfortable for her.
 These are absolutely brilliant!"